Henry King (musician): Biography

-Henry King was born in February 8, 1906.
+Henry King was born in February 8, 1906 in New York.
 He initially intended to be a classical concert pianist, having studied under Walter Damrosch for six years.
 Finding pop music to be more lucrative, he organized his first band in the early 1930s.
-The band was a society band, not a jazz band, and as the band became successful it found engagement at the most prestigious hotels.
+The band was a society band, not a jazz band; as the band became successful, it found engagement at the most prestigious hotels.

-Over his career, King believed his band to have broadcast more than 5000 remotes.
+Over his career, King believed his band to have broadcast more than 5,000 remotes.
 His theme was the Mitchell Parish-Frank Signorelli composition, "A Blues Serenade".
-King became the band leader of the Burns and Allen Campbell's Tomato Juice Program "Adventures of Gracie" in 1936, his first appearance was on September 2 that year.
-During this time period, he resided in San Francisco but traveled to Hollywood the day of the broadcast.
+King became the band leader of the Burns and Allen Campbell's Tomato Juice program Adventures of Gracie in 1936, and his first appearance was on September 2 that year.
+During this time period, he resided in San Francisco, but traveled to Hollywood on the day of the broadcast.
 He married Baltimore resident Vilma Lewis in January 1937 in the very early hours of the morning, given special dispensation as their careers interfered with a marriage during normal hours.
 This event was incorporated into the January 20, 1937, Burns and Allen program.
 When Burns and Allen left CBS for NBC and a new show sponsored by Grape Nuts at the end of March 1937, King did not follow them on radio, but took on an extended appointment at the Palmer House in Chicago instead.
-Later in his career he modified his style to focus on Latin American-influenced music, becoming an early-adopter of rhumba and samba rhythms.
-In 1940 he was living in New York City on West 92nd Street.
+Later in his career, he modified his style to focus on Latin American-influenced music, becoming an early-adopter of rhumba and samba rhythms.
+In 1940, he was living in New York City on West 92nd Street.

-King died in Houston, Texas, on August 8, 1974, following a lengthy period of poor health.
+King died in Houston, Texas on August 8, 1974, following a lengthy period of poor health.

 King was reviewed as a superior emcee, presenting acts in a low-key manner that best suited his style.